mathesukkj/go-cat/README.md

 ## Features

 - Display content of a single file.
-- Error handling for file opening and reading.
+- Support for reading from standard input if no file is provided.

 ## Installation